Malka (restaurant): Description

 Malka operated at the intersection of 46th Avenue and Division Street in southeast Portland's Richmond neighborhood.
 Alex Frane and Brooke Jackson-Glidden of Eater Portland described Malka as "a restaurant specializing in bold, eclectic, and complex dishes from aromatic rice bowls to matzoh ball khao soi gai, housed in a similarly eclectic vintage house".
 The restaurant served totchos with guajillo-lime salt, red mole, Oaxacan cheese, grated butternut squash, crema, queso fresco, and a lime squeeze.

 History

 The restaurant opened on January 15, 2020.

 In January 2023, owners confirmed plans to close in February.
-The restaurant closed on February 26.
+Malka closed on February 26.
+Turning Peel opened in the space a few months later.

 Reception

 Willamette Week included Malka in a list of "Five Great New Restaurants That Opened in 2020".